davepinch/pinchy.cc/content/topics/people/j/james-brown/death/death-1-1.md

 ---
+title: "death of James Brown (Wikipedia)"
-title: "On Christmas Day 2006, [James] Brown died at approximately 1:45 a.m.
+✂️: "On Christmas Day 2006, [James] Brown died at approximately 1:45 a.m.
 EST (05:45 UTC), at age 73, from congestive heart failure, resulting from complications of pneumonia."
 citation: >-
   Wikipedia contributors.
 (2024, October 25).
 James Brown.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 06:02, October 25, 2024, from https://en.wikipedia.org/w/index.php?title=James_Brown&oldid=1253263359
 death of: James Brown